corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/_index.md

 {{< /tabs >}}

-Properties `a` and `b` will be included in the serialised form.
+Properties `a` and `b` will be included in the serialized form.

-However, properties not mentioned in the constructor will not be serialised.
-For example, in the following code, property `c` will not be considered part of the serialised form:
+However, properties not mentioned in the constructor will not be serialized.
+For example, in the following code, property `c` will not be considered part of the serialized form:

 {{< tabs name="tabs-2" >}}
 {{% tab name="kotlin" %}}